What Do Different Stool Colors Mean?

 There may be other causes of yellow poop that’s greasy and smelly.
 If it happens to you often, tell your doctor.

-Medicines for diarrhea like bismuth subsalicylate (Kaopectate, Pepto-Bismol) can sometimes cause pale or clay-colored poop.
+If your poop is pale, it’s not likely directly due to a food.
+But medicines for diarrhea like bismuth subsalicylate (Kaopectate, Pepto-Bismol) can sometimes cause pale or clay-colored poop.
 So can barium, a chalky liquid you drink before you get X-rays of the upper part of your digestive tract.

 - A condition you’re born with called biliary atresia

 Babies’ poop is black for the first few days after they’re born.
-After that, it may be because you ate something very dark-colored or took a medicine or supplement that causes black poop.
+Otherwise, it may be because you ate something very dark-colored or took a medicine or supplement that causes black poop.
 But this color can be a sign of a more serious problem: bleeding in the upper part of your digestive tract.

-Foods, medicines, and supplements that turn poop black include:
+Foods and supplements that turn poop black include:

 - Iron supplements